viamrobotics/docs/docs/tutorials/build-a-mock-robot.md

 A _robot_ in Viam is one or more computers combined into one logical robot.
 The bounds of a robot are usually pretty clear, but can be subjective.
-However, it's possible with Viam to create a robot that is made out of multiple computers.
+However, it's possible with Viam to create a robot that is made up of multiple computers.
-Each of these computer-controlled units is referred to as a **part**.
+Each of these computer-controlled units is referred to as a _part_.
 Most simple robots will have only one part, but can have as many parts as needed.

 Parts are organized in a tree, with one of them being the _main_ part, and the others being _sub-parts_.